rrra/www/archetypes/post.md

 #siteBanner = true or start date
 #bannerText = "text (or valid markdown) to over-ride self link"
 #endBanner = date (default is endFeatured date)
+#moreText = "Text To Replace Read More"
+#thumbnail = "URL to file for preview image"
 +++